 Robert Manderson is interested in all aspects of the research of information and communication technologies (ICT), especially in relation to new, and emerging, technologies (e.g. the Cloud and Big Data) that may have the potential to enhance information systems in the business organisation context, including: all aspects of the Digital Economy, Business & Industry, and Education in the form of virtual learning environments (VLEs), including Second Life and e-resources.
 He is currently involved in projects which seek to better understand e-resource user behaviour, and the role of social media in university students' employability.
 He has teaching as well as research interests across a range of computing, information systems, software engineering and ICT issues in both education and business settings.
 His engagement with these issues has been practical as well as theoretical and across a broad spectrum of approaches, including 'hard' technical computing and the application of 'soft' education and social science methodologies.
 Some of his work is being funded externally by the Higher Education Academy (HEA), and has, in the past, been funded by internal university grants involving collaborations with colleagues, including the School of Education, with Professor Mike Watts (now at Brunel University), and the RED Centre (now the Learning and Teaching Enhancement Unit).
 He contributes to the discussion of research and teaching issues in national and international forums through professional organisations such as The British Computer Society and The Institution of Engineering and Technology.

-Robert Manderson teaches (or supervises) non-exhaustively in the areas of Business Research, Business Projects, Creative Environment (Adobe Creative Cloud - CS6: Dreamweaver, Photoshop, Illustrator & InDesign), PRINCE2 & Project Management.
+Robert Manderson teaches or supervises in the areas of Analysing Information and Data for Problem Solving, Business Research, Business Projects, Creative Environment (Adobe Creative Cloud - CS6: Dreamweaver, Photoshop, Illustrator & InDesign), PRINCE2 & Project Management.
 He is also very experienced in the teaching (or supervision) of areas including Management Information Systems / Information Systems Management & Development, Software Engineering and ICT, especially in relation to Informations Systems' Software Requirements and Information Systems' Software Evolution and Maintenance; Information Systems, Software Engineering and ICT Education - including e-Learning and e-Teaching, the role of ICT in students' learning, Computer-Supported Cooperative Working (CSCW), Computer Assisted Learning (CAL), Human-Computer Interaction (HCI) - including Extraordinary HCI for severely physically disabled people.